Malappuram district: Revenue administration

-The headquarters of the district administration is at Uphill, Malappuram.
+The headquarters of the district administration, the Collectorate is located at Uphill, Malappuram.
 The district administration is headed by the District collector.
 He is assisted by five deputy collectors with responsibility for general matters, land acquisition, revenue recovery, land reforms, and elections.
 Additional District Magistrate in the rank of Deputy Collector (General) provides support to District Collector in all the administrative activities.

 Malappuram revenue district has two divisions- Tirur and Perinthalmanna.
 The district is further divided into 138 villages which together form 7 subdistricts (taluks).
-For sake of rural administration, 94 Gram Panchayats are combined in 15 Block Panchayats, which together form the Malappuram District Panchayat.
-Besides this in order to perform urban administration better, 12 municipalities are there.

 Revenue divisions

 There are two revenue divisions in the district: Perinthalmanna and Tirur.
 The subdistricts of Ponnani, Tirur, Tirurangadi, and Kondotty are included in the Tirur revenue division whereas the remaining Nilambur, Eranad and Perinthalmanna combine to form the Perinthalmanna revenue division.
 The revenue divisional office is headed by a Revenue Divisional Officer / Sub Collector (RDO), who is also the sub-divisional magistrate of the revenue division.
 The revenue divisional offices are at Tirur and Perinthalmanna respectively.